Five-O (Better Call Saul): Main story

 Philadelphia detectives Sanders and Abbasi attempt to question Mike, who requests that Jimmy McGill represent him.
-The detectives are investigating the death of Mike's son Matt, a police officer who was killed in a 2001 ambush.
-Matt's partners, Troy Hoffman and Jack Fensky were killed in a similar ambush six months later and the detectives suspect Mike.
-Jimmy intentionally spills his coffee and Mike pretends to help Abbasi clean his jacket while stealing Abbasi's notebook.
+The detectives are investigating the death of Mike's son Matt, a police officer killed in a 2001 ambush.
+Matt's partner Troy Hoffman and Sergeant Jack Fensky were killed in a similar ambush six months later and the detectives suspect Mike.
+Jimmy intentionally spills his coffee on Abbasi so Mike can steal his notebook while pretending to help Abbasi clean his jacket.

-Mike discovers from Abbasi's notes that Stacey contacted Philadelphia police after she discovered money Matt previously hid in the lining of a suitcase, hoping that investigating the source of the cash would help identify Matt's killer.
+Mike learns from Abbasi's notes that Stacey contacted Philadelphia police after she discovered money Matt previously hid in the lining of a suitcase, hoping that investigating the source of the cash would help identify Matt's killer.

 In a flashback to Philadelphia, Mike breaks into a police car outside a bar.
-He then enters the bar and confronts Fensky and Hoffman.
-At closing time Mike announces he plans to move to Albuquerque.
-As he staggers home, Fensky and Hoffman offer him a ride and help him into the back seat.

-Mike tells Fensky and Hoffman he knows they killed Matt.
-Fensky and Hoffman plan to kill Mike but Mike is not actually drunk.
-Mike shoots Fensky using the revolver he had hidden in the back seat when he broke into the car earlier.
-Hoffman attempts to draw his service pistol, but Mike kills him.
-Fensky wounds Mike in the left shoulder, and Mike shoots Fensky in the throat.
-Mike kills Fensky with a shot to the head, then walks away and prepares to depart for Albuquerque.
+He then enters the bar and drunkenly tells Fensky and Hoffman he knows what they did.
+At closing time Mike announces his planned move to Albuquerque.
+As he staggers home, Fensky and Hoffman offer him a ride and help him into the back seat, where he tells them he knows they killed Matt.
+Fensky and Hoffman drive to an empty garage, where they make plans to kill him.
+Mike reveals he was feigning his drunkenness, holding the officers at gunpoint with a revolver he had hidden in the back seat when he broke into the car earlier.
+In the ensuing shootout, Mike kills both officers and leaves Philadelphia for Albuquerque.

 In Albuquerque, Mike admits to Stacey that corruption was rampant in Matt's precinct and included Mike.
 When Hoffman offered to include Matt, Matt asked for Mike's advice.
-Mike suggested not taking the bribes would mark him as a whistleblower, so he should accept.
-Hoffman and Fensky murdered him because his hesitation made them fear he would turn them in.
-Stacey asks who killed Hoffman and Fensky.
-Mike says now she knows what happened and asks if she can live with it.
+Mike suggested not taking the bribes would mark him as a whistleblower, so he should accept, but Hoffman and Fensky murdered him because Matt's hesitation made them fear he would turn them in.
+Stacey asks who killed Hoffman and Fensky; Mike confirms her suspicions and asks if she can live with it.